Kangonaut/neurasp-crafting/README.md

 CNN test accuracy: 50.00 %
 ```

-> [!NOTE] Lengthy Training Process
+> [!TIP]
-> Since training requires computing all the stable models for each sample in the dataset, it is a very intensive and CPU heavy task.
+> **Experiencing lengthy training durations?** Since training requires computing all the stable models for each sample in the dataset, it is a very intensive and CPU heavy task.
 So it takes a lot of time and cannot be sped up with GPU utilization.
 I recommend keeping the amount of items and actions small, in order to reduce the search space for stable models.

 ## Testing